gridbugs/ocaml-ecosystem-surprises/index.md

 in any gaps in our library ecosystem with Rust libraries until our own libraries are up to scratch.

-One interesting bug I ran into copying audio samples into an OCaml array.
+I ran into an interesting bug while copying audio samples into an OCaml array.
 Currently if you have a Rust function that returns an array of 32-bit floats:
 ```rust
 #[ocaml::func]